William Burke Belknap, Jr.1

 Last Edited=19 Jun 2007

-Major Charles Wyndham was born illegitimately in 1827.1 He was the son of Colonel Hon.
-Charles Wyndham.1 He married, firstly, Fanuala Georgina Marlay, daughter of Major George Marlay, before 1858.1 He married, secondly, Charlotte Anketell-Jones.1 He died in 1908 at Florence, Italy.1 He was buried at Florence, Italy.1
+Major Charles Wyndham was born illegitimately in 1827.1 He was the son of Colonel Charles Wyndham.1 He married, firstly, Fanuala Georgina Marlay, daughter of Major George Marlay, before 1858.1 He married, secondly, Charlotte Anketell-Jones.1 He died in 1908 at Florence, ItalyG.1 He was buried at Florence, ItalyG.1

-Major Charles Wyndham gained the rank of Cornet in 1843 in the service of the 9th Bengal Light Cavalry.1 He was commissioned with the rank of commanding officer, in the service of the Turkish Irregulars.1 He fought in the Crimean War.1 He was decorated with the award of Order of the Medjidie.1
+He gained the rank of Cornet in 1843 in the 9th Bengal Light Cavalry.1 He was commissioned with the rank of commanding officer, in the service of the Turkish Irregulars.1 He fought in the Crimean War.1 He was awarded the Order of the Medjidie.1

 Citations